abdallah-zein/Custom-SoC-Powered-by-a-Pipelined-RV32I/README.md

 <br>

 ### Future Work:
-- Conducted basic verification using SystemVerilog testbenches to ensure the correct operation of the SoC under various conditions and prescale settings
+- Conducted more advanced verification using SystemVerilog testbenches to ensure the correct operation of the SoC under various conditions and prescale settings
 - Expanding with additional peripherals to demonstrate scalability.
 - Optimizing power consumption and clock speed for embedded applications.